 Meanwhile the Jay Treaty was being considered by the Senate in a secret executive session, where it met severe opposition from southern Senators.
 Despite this opposition, the Federalists, led by Ellsworth, approved the Treaty by a vote of 20-10.
 When the terms of the Treaty were published, the nation was furious.
 Britain had prevailed on virtually every issue in controversy.
 From the American point of view, the best that could be said was that the Treaty avoided a war and established a diplomatic precedent that under certain circumstances Britain was willing to enter into a treaty with the United States.

 Many viewed the Treaty as a national humiliation.
 Laborers demonstrated on the Fourth of July in Philadelphia, the nation's capital.
 They burned John Jay in effigy, and overpowered a force of cavalry called out to quell the "riot."
 Alexander Hamilton was stoned in New York.
 In the midst of these ignominious affronts to Federalist policy came a hubbub in Charleston, South Carolina.
 Mobs rioted for two days in opposition to the Treaty, and on the third day at a public meeting John Rutledge vehemently attacked the Treaty and Jay.
 Unfortunately for him a detailed account of his intemperate speech was published in newspapers throughout the nation, and his appointment was doomed.
-Although he served briefly under a recess appointment as the second Chief Justice of the United States, the Senate rejected his nomination in December of 1795 27
+Although he served briefly under a recess appointment as the second Chief Justice of the United States, the Senate rejected his nomination in December of 1795.27

 Rutledge was, above all else, a gentleman whom Washington trusted.
 After Rutledge was rejected by the Senate, the President turned to another trusted personal acquaintance-Patrick Henry-but Henry declined.
 The President wrote that this inability to find a new Chief Justice was "embarrassing in the extreme," and perhaps in desperation he nominated William Cushing, who was the Court's senior Associate Justice.
 But Cushing also declined.
-Finally Washington turned to Ellsworth as his fourth choice.286
+Finally Washington turned to Ellsworth as his fourth choice.28

 Ellsworth was nominated on March 3, 1796, and confirmed by the Senate the next day.
 Almost immediately he became embroiled in another facet of the general controversy over the Jay Treaty.
 As a practical matter, the Treaty could not be implemented without money, and opponents seized upon the appropriations process in the House of Representatives as an opportunity to reconsider the Treaty's merits.
 Ellsworth was keenly aware of these legislative maneuvers, and just a few days before he became Chief Justice he wrote his wife, "[T]here remains yet to be made one violent effort in the House of Representatives to destroy the Treaty."
-He believed, however, "that the effort will be unsuccessful and that the Treaty will be carried into effect, which the honor and interest of this Country very much requires."29
+He believed, however, "that the effort will be unsuccessful and that the Treaty will be carried into effect, which the honor and interest of this Country very much requires."29 ments relevant to the Treaty's negotiation.

-On March 7, 1796, the day before Ellsworth took his oath of office as Chief Justice, the House demanded that the President turn over all documents relevant to the Treaty's negotiation.
 Today most Justices would remain aloof from this kind of controversy between the executive and legislative branches, but Ellsworth apparently saw no reason for restraint.
 On March 13, five days after becoming Chief Justice, he wrote a detailed private advisory opinion on the House's authority to demand the documents.30